 Rani Therapeutics to Report Fourth Quarter and Full Year 2022 Financial Results and Business Updates

-Management to host conference call on Wednesday, March 22 at 4:30 p.m.
-ET

-/EIN News/ -- SAN JOSE, Calif., March 16, 2023 (GLOBE NEWSWIRE) -- Rani Therapeutics Holdings, Inc. (“Rani Therapeutics” or “Rani”) (Nasdaq: RANI), a clinical-stage biotherapeutics company focused on the oral delivery of biologics and drugs, today announced that it plans to release financial results for the fourth quarter and full year ended December 31, 2022 on Wednesday, March 22 after the close of trading.
-Rani’s management team will host a conference call and webcast beginning at 4:30 p.m.
+SAN JOSE, Calif., March 16, 2023 (GLOBE NEWSWIRE) -- Rani Therapeutics Holdings, Inc. ("Rani Therapeutics" or "Rani") RANI, a clinical-stage biotherapeutics company focused on the oral delivery of biologics and drugs, today announced that it plans to release financial results for the fourth quarter and full year ended December 31, 2022 on Wednesday, March 22 after the close of trading.
+Rani's management team will host a conference call and webcast beginning at 4:30 p.m.
 ET.

 To access the call by phone, please use this registration link, and you will be provided with dial in details.
 To avoid delays, we encourage participants to dial into the conference call fifteen minutes ahead of the scheduled start time.
 After the live webcast, the event will be archived for 90 days in the Investor Relations section of Rani's website at Events & Presentations.